quick6black/wab-widgets/widgets/LLUREditor/README.md

 https://github.com/CanterburyRegionalCouncil/wab-widgets/releases/latest

 ## Requirements :
 The widget requires the custom LLUR proxy page application (not part of this repository).
+The widget requires the custom LLUR proxy page application (not part of this repository) - refer to EcanMaps.Applications Repo ArcGISPortalApps.Viewer project [https://github.com/CanterburyRegionalCouncil/ECanMaps.Applications/tree/master/ArcGISPortalApps.Viewer](https://github.com/CanterburyRegionalCouncil/ECanMaps.Applications/tree/master/ArcGISPortalApps.Viewer)

 Users must be registered within the LLUR system to be able to request statements and lodge enquiries.
 Contact ECan Contamianted Sites team to request access.

 ## Configuration :